-A lot of restaurants, especially chain restaurants with tacky pictures all over the place, are pretty disgusting and it is really easy to go over 2000 calories in one sitting, not including alcohol.
-They put fat inside fat and then coat it in simple carbs and drown it in the deep fryer using unhealthy oil and then pour more fat on top of the cooked mess.
+A lot of restaurants, especially chain restaurants with tacky pictures all over the place, are pretty disgusting.
+It is easy to go over 2000 calories in one sitting, not including alcohol.
+They put fat inside fat and then coat it in simple carbs.
+Then they drown it in the deep fryer using unhealthy oil and then pour more fat on top of the cooked mess.
 Then they put more fat and simple carbs on the side.
-So gross and it is shocking how people act surprised that they are morbidly obese and have heart disease before they hit middle age.
+That is beyond unhealthy, especially if you are one of the many that eat like that daily.

 Despite my freaking out about restaurants, going out on your cheat day is fun and enjoyable, especially if you are lucky enough to have friends.

 Even when cheating, try to keep calorie intake under control.

 Sugar and simple carbs.
 Boxed ramen noodles, hamburger helper, and other such things.
 Not only are these things high in simple carbs, but they also have no nutritional value.

 Unhealthy saturated fats, this includes things like bacon.

 It is not really hamburgers at fast food places that are a major cause of obesity, heart disease, and diabetes epidemics in the US.
 It is fries and soda.
 Keep burgers relatively low calorie and keep bacon and whatnot off of it, and it is a perfectly good cheat meal.
 Just avoid fast food burgers, gross.

 Combine with exercises

 A healthy diet combined with exercise is the only proven way to lose weight and keep weight off.

 Whatever you can do is great.
 Even a 10-minute brisk walk is helpful.
 You really don’t need to spend hours a day exercising to stay healthy as long as you eat healthily, but get up and move.